-Daytime playlists of music (all hand picked) sit alongside a special selection of evening shows.
+Hand-picked daytime playlists of music sit alongside a special selection of evening shows.
 If you look below you'll see some of the program highlights you'll find on 'Mystery Train Radio'.
 Please see the 'Schedule' section of this website for a full list of forthcoming programs.
 We really hope you enjoy listening and welcome any feedback you have about the shows!
-Feel free to contact us direct or why not leave a message via our 'Guestbook' page.
-Some older programs can be found on the ‘Mixcloud Shows’ page.
-If you want to receive a weekly email about 'The Mystery Train Radio Show' plus news about programming throughout the week, why not join our ‘Mailing List’ (your information will only be used by ‘Mystery Train Radio’ and will not be passed on to other organisations).
+Contact us direct or why not leave a message via our 'Guestbook' page.
+Some older programs can be found on the mixcloud links page.
+If you want to receive a weekly email about 'The Mystery Train Radio Show' plus news about programming throughout the week, consider joining our mailing list.
 Thank you for tuning in!

-Tuesday's from 9pm – Lovingly put together and hosted by Rosalie Howarth, the ‘Putumayo World Music Hour’ is a special radio show from America that takes listeners on a weekly journey through the music of many different cultures.
+Tuesday's from 9pm (UK) - Lovingly put together and hosted by Rosalie Howarth and Dan Storper, the ‘Putumayo World Music Hour’ is a special radio show from America that takes listeners on a weekly journey through the music of many different cultures.
 Playlists include well- known names like Bob Marley, Sting, Loreena McKennitt and Santana, along with exceptional, underexposed international artists that deserve wider recognition.
 This weekly broadcast also features interviews with world-class music makers such as Los Lobos, Jackson Browne, Bonnie Raitt and Taj Mahal who eagerly support and have been influenced by world music.
 Tune in each Tuesday night from 9pm to hear the latest program.
 Expect something special.

-Wednesday's from 9pm – ‘Late For The Train' is a one hour radio show presented by Dave Battersby and Produced by Mike Ward.
+Wednesday's from 9pm (UK) - 'Late For The Train' is a one-hour radio show presented by Dave Battersby and Produced by Mike Ward.
 Dave and Mike dig deep into their personal music collections to present a show of instrumental music.
 Covering a multitude of genres from ambient to reggae via electronica, improvisation, experimental, jazz, metal, indie, punk and many more.
 Brand new music, soundtrack recordings and rare cuts are likely to be shared.
 This program often highlighting local musicians and sometimes inviting special guests onto the show.
 Join Dave and producer Mike each and every Wednesday from 9pm.
 Just so you know...
 It's highly recommended not to be late for this particular train!

-Saturday's from 10pm – Join Karen Miller for 'The Miller Tells Her Tale', a weekly two hour Americana show produced in Glasgow, Scotland.
+Saturday's from 10pm (UK) - Join Karen Miller for 'The Miller Tells Her Tale', a weekly two hour Americana show produced in Glasgow, Scotland.
 Karen has stated in interview...
 'The reason I started 'The Miller Tells Her Tale' was to support all the wonderful independent artists whose music doesn't get the on-air exposure I believe it deserves'.
 Karen features new artists and incredible songwriters and bands who've made a massive impact on the Americana scene.
 A rich tapestry of tracks are showcased each and every Saturday.
 Expect to hear songs from people like Jason Isbell, Lowri Evans, Orphan Colours, Emily Herring, John Prine, Romantica and Kesia Nagata.
 Karen's love for music and presenting is to the fore on this wonderful program.
 Catch Karen every Saturday night from 10pm.

-Sunday's from 10pm – ‘The Mystery Train Radio Show'.
+Sunday's from 10pm (UK) - 'The Mystery Train Radio Show'.
 For a musical journey that covers both new and familiar ground join Alex Huskisson.
-'The Mystery Train Radio Show' features singer songwriters, bands and music makers - local, national and international.
+'The Mystery Train Radio Show' features singer-songwriters, bands and music makers - local, national and international.
 As well as the best in new music, this program takes a look at events that have happened in the history of popular music (from the 1930's - bang up to date).
 Live music and interviews may well be incorporated.
 'The Mystery Train Radio Show' loves to air music from artists based in Gloucestershire (where the radio station is based) and from further afield, in fact you're likely to hear music from the 4 corners of the planet!
 Join Alex every Sunday from 10pm till midnight.

-1) Dick Lee and 60’s Garage Rock from California” is a weekly one hour show that features great California Garage Rock along with the hits of the day.
-Take a romp through the 60's with Dick Lee and the Iceman and hear some cool garage music from the decade of the 1960's.
+Monday's from 10pm (UK) - Dick Lee is a musician and D.J. who toured nationally across America with a 60’s group called The Brymers.
+The Brymers mainly known for the hits “Sacrifice” and “I Want To Tell You.”
+In addition to recording with The Brymers, Dick continues to record with other rock groups and hosts his weekly radio show “Dick Lee and 60's Garage Rock from California.” ''Dick Lee and 60's Garage Rock from California" is a weekly one hour program that features superb California Garage Rock alongside the hits of the day.
+Take a romp through the 60's with Dick Lee and the Iceman and hear some cool garage music from the decade of the 1960's!
 Listen to the many interviews with musicians and fans of the 1960's to absorb the cool grooves of the time.